 My father only had trouble with the delayed recall of four out of five words.
 He got a normal score of 26/30.

-Mom struggled with a number of sections: putting the hands on the clock face for the right time, drawing the 3D geometric shape, naming the exotic animals, subtracting sevens, and listing all words she knew starting with F. But she had no problem with the attention and delayed recall of words.
-She scored lower than we expected, in the high teens.
+My mother on the MOCA struggled with a number of sections: putting the hands on the clock face for the right time, drawing the 3D geometric shape, naming the exotic animals, subtracting sevens, and listing all words she knew starting with F. But she had no problem with the attention and delayed recall of words.
+However, she scored lower than we expected, in the high teens.

 Delicious meals, no hunger, no keto flu

-For the next two weeks we followed the Diet Doctor ketogenic recipes for breakfast, lunch and dinner.
+For the next four weeks we followed the Diet Doctor ketogenic recipes for breakfast, lunch and dinner.
 Eggs — fried, scrambled, poached, baked — and either bacon or sausage were typical breakfast items, usually with avocado and cherry tomatoes on the side.
 For variety, some days we tried the various recipes for keto pancakes, always served with whipping cream and blueberries.
 The pancake recipe using cottage cheese was the hands-down favourite.
 Morning coffee and afternoon tea had full-fat cream and a spoonful of coconut oil.

 Dinner was usually a simple protein — a piece of fish (adding capers to the yummy baked salmon with lemon) or meat (roast chicken, roast beef) — with a salad and vegetables (always with butter or a cheese sauce.)
 The “crack slaw” stuffed cabbage casserole and the sausage, cauliflower and broccoli casserole were also favourites — with plenty of leftovers for lunches.
 Berries and whipping cream, with a square of 85% chocolate, was the typical evening dessert.